Nartlof/nartlof.github.io/_posts/2024-09-07-ImprouvingRaspOSVM.md

 ### Things I assume you already know

-I hope you have read all my previous posts, starting on <!--[this one]({% post_url 2024-08-26-ProxmoxInstalationOnRaspberryPi %})-->, on this series and already know all the stuff I mentioned previously.
+I hope you have read all my previous posts, starting on [this one]({% post_url 2024-08-26-ProxmoxInstalationOnRaspberryPi %}), on this series and already know all the stuff I mentioned previously.
 If you got all that, you are good to go

 ## Preparing the tools I needed